HuangMinming/soci/README.md

 # ROLES
 - DO: DO takes charge of generating and distributing keys to CP and CSP securely.
 Specifically, DO calls the KeyGen algorithm to generate a PaillierTD public/private key pair (pk; sk) and then splits sk into two partially private keys (sk1; sk2).
 Next, DO distributes (pk; sk1) and (pk; sk2) to CP and CSP, respectively.
 To protect data privacy, DO encrypts data with pk and outsources encrypted data to CP.
 Besides, DO outsources computation services over encrypted data to CP and CSP.
 - CP: CP stores and manages the encrypted data sent from DO, and produces the intermediate results and the final results in an encrypted form.
 In addition, CP can directly execute certain calculations over encrypted data such as homomorphic addition and homomorphic scalarmultiplication.
 CP interacts with CSP to perform SMUL,SCMP, SSBA, and SDIV over encrypted data.
 - CSP: CSP only provides online computation services and does not store any encrypted data.
-Specifically, CSP cooperates with CP to perform secure computations (e.g., multiplication, comparison, division) on encrypted data
+Specifically, CSP cooperates with CP to perform secure computations (e.g., multiplication, comparison, division) on encrypted data.

 ## build Dependencies